Skewed Anosov flows are orbit equivalent to Reeb-Anosov flows in dimension 3: On the linking number for invariant measures

-We fix one transitive Anosov flow~$\phi$ on a closed oriented 3-dimensional manifold~$M$.
-Except in the following theorem, we also suppose that the stable and unstable foliations of~$\phi$ are orientable.
-We extend the notion of linking number for invariant measures of~$\phi$.
-We construct successively maps~$\link_\phi^{ff},\link_\phi^{f},\link_\phi$ which gives the linking number of two invariant measures under the hypothesis that respectively two, one or none of them are supported on finitely many periodic orbits.
+In this section, we prove the theorems and lemmas stated in Section~\ref{sectionLKintro}.
+Fix one transitive Anosov flow~$\phi$ on a closed oriented 3-dimensional manifold~$M$.
+Except in the proof of Theorem~\ref{theoremMeasureLinkingNumber}, we also suppose that the stable and unstable foliations of~$\phi$ are orientable.
+We define the linking number between two null-homologous invariant signed measures starting for two signed measures $\nu,\mu$ of the type $\Leb_\gamma$, then allowing $\nu$ to be any null-homologous invariant signed measure, and then for all $\nu,\mu$.
+To distinguish the several definitions, we use the notations $\link_\phi^{ff}$, $\link_\phi^f$ and respectively $\link_\phi$ ($f$ for finitely supported).
+We prove that they coincide on their common domains.